Bridge Program

 Problem-Solving in Economics

-Bridge courses are taken Pass/No Pass.
-Unless they choose not to participate, Bridge students are automatically enrolled in the Arch Scholars Peer Mentoring program starting in the fall quarter.
+All courses are taken for a letter grade.
+Unless they choose not to participate, Warren Summer Bridge students are automatically enrolled in the Arch Scholars Peer Mentoring program starting in the fall quarter.

 Faculty

-Bridge instructors are among the most dedicated - and popular - in the university.
-The 2023 faculty include (in alphabetical order):
+Warren Summer Bridge instructors are among the most dedicated - and popular - in the university.
+The 2025 faculty included (in alphabetical order):

 - Professor Veronica Berns (Chemistry)